 Virgin Pulse was not only able to stay within budget, but it also enjoyed a six percentage point increase in CSAT.

 Increase productivity without compromising high-quality service

 LUSH is an international beauty retailer known for its fair-trade practices, sustainability credentials, and cruelty-free cosmetics.
-Founded in the U.K. in 1995 as a shop featuring cosmetics made from fresh fruits and vegetables, LUSH now operates almost a thousand stores in 49 countries.
+Founded in the U.K. in 1995, LUSH now operates almost a thousand stores in 49 countries.

-“It was the busiest Christmas the digital team ever had,” Naomi Rankin, LUSH’s Global CX Manager, explains.
+“It was the busiest Christmas the digital team ever had,” explains Naomi Rankin, LUSH’s Global CX Manager.
 “Having Zendesk as a stable force at that point meant we could identify any potential customer issues and quickly get those rectified.”

 With those strategic changes, LUSH saw a 50 percent increase in productivity while saving $208,387 in cost efficiency.
-The customer experience was improved as well, earning a CSAT score of 91.8 percent, well above the industry average, even with a 60 percent increase in tickets during COVID.
+The customer experience (CX) improved as well—the company earned a CSAT score of 91.8 percent, well above the industry average, even with a 60 percent increase in tickets during COVID-19.